 If you missed out on a trip this summer, your wallet might thank you.
 Fall is famously a more affordable time to travel, and this off-season means plenty of deals.
 To get inspired for cheap autumn breaks in September, October, and November, here are eight affordable destinations for everything from seasonal weekend getaways to cheap fall family vacations.

 Editor’s Note: Airfare and nightly rate estimates are accurate as of time of publication.
-Some of the links featured in this story are affiliate links, and SmarterTravel may collect a commission (at no cost to you) if you shop through them.

 San José, Costa Rica

 The rainy season in Costa Rica lasts from May to December with peak months in September and October.
 Traveling during this time can be a gamble, but the rewards are worth the risk.
 The extra precipitation allows for lush jungle scenery you’ll miss in the dry season, and these months are a prime time to see wildlife.